-Financial reporting is not just about technical compliance, but also effective communication.
-Investors continue to ask for a step-up in the quality of business reporting, so preparers should be careful not to become buried in compliance to the exclusion of relevance.
-In preparing their financial statements, entities need to focus on improving their communication by reporting financial information in a meaningful way.
+Financial reporting is not just about technical compliance, but also about effective communication.
+Investors continue to ask for a step-up in the quality of business reporting, so preparers should be careful not to become buried in compliance at the expense of relevance.
+In preparing their interim financial statements, entities need to focus on improving their communication by reporting financial information in a meaningful way.